dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/built-in/AnchorTagHelper.md

 ### asp-controller

-`asp-controller` is used to associate which controller will be used to generate the final URL.
-The only valid choices are controllers that exist in the current project.
-To get to a list of all speakers specifying `asp-controller="Speaker"` is required.
-If only the `asp-controller` and no `asp-action` is specified, the default asp-action will be the name of the the controller method calling this view page.
+`asp-controller` is used to associate which controller will be used to generate the URL.
+The controllers specified must exist in the current project.
+The following code lists all speakers: [TODO complete markup]
+`asp-controller="Speaker"` is required.

+If the `asp-controller` is specifed and `asp-action` is not, the default asp-action will be the controller method calling the view.

 - - -

 ### asp-action

-`asp-action` is the name of the method in the controller that will be included in the final URL.
-That is, in the example, if the route to the Speaker Detail page is wanted, then the attribute should be set to `asp-action=Detail`.
-You should always set `asp-controller` when specifying `asp-action`.
-If no `asp-action` is specified then the default `asp-controller` will be the current executing controller.
+`asp-action` is the name of the action method in the controller that will be included in the final URL.
+For example, the folowing code gets the route to the Speaker Detail page:
+TODO Complete markup `asp-action=Detail`.
+ `asp-controller` is required when specifying `asp-action`.
 - - -

 ### asp-route-{value}

 `asp-route-` is a wild card route prefix.
 Any value you put after the trailing dash will be interpreted as the parameter to pass into the route.
-For example, if a tag is created as follows:
+The following code:

-`<a  asp-controller="Speaker" asp-action="Detail" asp-route-id-="11">Speaker 11</a>`
+[REVIEW - Doesn't this depend on the default route? ] `<a  asp-controller="Speaker" asp-action="Detail" asp-route-id-="11">Speaker 11</a>`

-the `href` generated will be
+[REVIEW - consider passing in @model.SpeakerID rather than hard coded values]

+generates the following HTML:

 `<a href="/Speaker/11">Speaker 11</a>`

-This is because a route was found that matched a single parameter "id" in the ```SpeakerController``` method ```Detail```.
-If there was no parameter match, say for example you created the tag helper
+A route was found that matched a single parameter "id" in the ```SpeakerController``` method ```Detail```.

+In the following example, there is no matching parameter:

 `<a  asp-controller="Speaker" asp-action="Detail" asp-route-name-="Ronald">Ronald</a>`

-you would get generated the html
+Which generates the following HTML:

 `<a href="/Speaker/Detail?Name=Ronald">Ronald</a>`

-This is because there was no route found that matched a controller that had a method named `Detail` with one string parameter titled `name`.
+There was no route found that matched a controller that had a method named `Detail` with one string parameter titled `name`.

 - - -